sheikh0021/Devansh-Construction-Architect/README.md

 ## 📝 License

-This project is proprietary to Devansh Construction & Architect.
+This project is proprietary to Devansh Constro & Architect.

 ## 🤝 Support